 So, why is it important to understand these types of trees?

 When planning your landscape design, you'll want to consider what it looks like during all seasons of the year.
-Because trees provide the framework that forms the backbone of your yard, you may want to consider a mixed planting that includes some deciduous trees as well as coniferous species.
+Because trees provide the framework that forms the backbone of your yard, you may want to consider a mixed planting that includes a variety of different sized trees.
 Beyond aesthetics, strategically placed trees can actually help lower your heating and cooling costs.

 Benefits of deciduous trees: